Sponsored Projects Office, University of California, Berkeley

 Working with SPO to Submit Proposals

-To allow SPO to review and submit a proposal, the user must navigate back to the "Proposal Actions" page and click the "Allow SRO Access" button.
+To allow SPO to review and submit a proposal, the user must navigate back to the “Proposal Actions” page and click the “Allow SRO Access” button.
+Then choose “Allow SPO to view, edit, and submit proposal.”
+Proposal submission to SPO is not considered complete until SPO is granted SRO access.

 Proposal Status

-After the proposal is submitted by SPO, this section lists the date the proposal was received by NSF, the NSF division and program, the NSF program officer and contact information, proposal status, and peer or panel review dates.
+After the proposal is submitted by SPO, this section (which can be accessed from the “Proposal Functions” screen) lists the date the proposal was received by NSF, the NSF division and program, the NSF program officer and contact information, proposal status, and peer or panel review dates.
 Proposal status can be checked as often as needed.
 FastLane is updated nightly with information entered that day by NSF program and grant officials on proposals being routed through the review process.

 Revised Submitted Proposal Budget

 Revised budgets are submitted only at the request of the program official.
-PIs may access their original budgets on FastLane under "Revised Submitted Proposal Budget" to make the requested changes.
-Clicking the "Forward Budget Revision to Sponsored Research Office" button sends an e-mail notice to SPO.
+PIs may access their original budgets on FastLane under “Revise Submitted Proposal Budget” to make the requested changes.
+Click “Forward Budget Revision to Sponsored Research Office” to allow your SPO Contract and Grant Officer (CGO) access to the revised budget and notify your SPO CGO by email once access is granted.
+Make sure to notify your SPO CGO of any requested budget changes from NSF.
 SPO then reviews and submits the revised budget.
 Neither NSF nor SPO requires a paper copy.

-Award and Reporting Functions
+Award Functions

 Notifications and Requests